jedisct1/libsodium-doc/password_hashing/default_phf.md

 Do not use constants (including `crypto_pwhash_OPSLIMIT_*` and `crypto_pwhash_MEMLIMIT_*`) in order to verify a password or produce a deterministic output.
-Save the parameters along with the hash instead.
+Save the parameters (including the algorithm identifier) along with the hash instead.

 For password verification, the recommended interface is `crypto_pwhash_str()` and `crypto_pwhash_str_verify()`.
 The string produced by `crypto_pwhash_str()` already includes an algorithm identifier, as well as all the parameters (including the automatically generated salt) that have been used to hash the password.
 Subsequently, `crypto_pwhash_str_verify()` automatically decodes these parameters.